 There are a few different ways that you can serve aloo tikki fry.

-Snack/appetizer: Serve your aloo tikki patties with a side of cilantro chutney and tamarind chutney for dipping.
+Snack/appetizer: Serve your aloo tikki patties with a side of cilantro chutney and tamarind chutney for the ultimate dipping combo.

-For aloo tikki chaat, combine ½ cup plain yogurt with ¼ teaspoon salt, ¼ teaspoon roasted cumin powder, ¼ teaspoon chaat masala, ¼ teaspoon red chili powder, and 2 tablespoons cold water.
+For spiced yogurt, combine ½ cup plain yogurt with ¼ teaspoon salt, ¼ teaspoon roasted cumin powder, ¼ teaspoon chaat masala, ¼ teaspoon red chili powder, and 2 tablespoons cold water.
 Drizzle this yogurt over aloo tikki and top with both chutneys.

-Entree: Make your potato patties into an entree and serve them as aloo tikki burgers topped with lettuce, tomato, and sliced onion.
+Burger: Turn your potato patties into aloo tikki burgers, topped with lettuce, tomato, and sliced onion.
 Here's a detailed recipe for Aloo Tikki Burger.

 These aloo tikki patties are best served right away, but leftovers will last in an airtight container in the fridge for up to 4 days or in the freezer for up to 3 months.

-To reheat, thaw overnight in the fridge if frozen, then warm with a little bit of oil on the stove to heat and re-crisp.
+To reheat, thaw overnight in the fridge if frozen, then warm on the stove with a little oil to heat and re-crisp.

-- Don't over-cook the potatoes: Boil the potatoes only until fork-tender.
-Over-cooked potatoes can become mushy and you won't get that crispy texture you want for these patties.
+- Don't overcook the potatoes: Cook the potatoes only until fork-tender.
+Over-cooked potatoes can become mushy, and you won't get that crispy texture you want for these patties.

 - Grease your hands.
 This makes the potato mixture much easier to work with.

 - Make sure the oil is hot.
-The oil should be hot before you add in the patties.
+The oil should be hot before you add the patties.
 If it's too cold, you'll just end up with soggy tikki.
-To check the temperature of the oil, drop a small crumb into the pan.
+To check the oil temperature, drop a small crumb into the pan.
 If it starts sizzling right away and quickly floats to the top, then the oil is good to go.

 If your aloo tikki is falling apart, chances are there is too much moisture or not enough binding agent present in the mixture.
-To prevent this, be careful not to over-cook the potatoes.
-Additionally, let the cooked potatoes cool slightly before combining them with the rest of the ingredients.
+To prevent this, be careful not to overcook the potatoes.
+Additionally, let the cooked potatoes cool slightly before combining them with the rest of the ingredients - this helps evaporate the moisture.

 More Indian Potato Snacks Recipes